 Medicaid reimbursement rates include a federal and a state portion.
 Prior to FY 2010, the state portion was sent to the state directly and the state would then allocate it down to the centers with the state general revenue funds.
-From 2010 thru 2014 the Center has been receiving both the state and federal portions directly.
+From 2010 thru 2017, the Center has been receiving both the state and federal portions directly.
 Medicaid services are paid at 100% of the published rate and reconciliation is done to settle any differences between the state portion and the federal portion.
-Reimbursement is scheduled to change again in September 2014.
-On that date, these services will be reimbursed by the Medicaid Managed Care insurance companies (MCOs).
-We anticipate that this change will have an impact on the cash flow as it will take longer to receive payment for services rendered; however, Tropical performs well on these types of services and anticipates an increase in revenue---changes occurred with the Service Request Form in which MCOs were not able to deny deviation requests.
+Most of these services are reimbursed by the Medicaid Managed Care insurance companies.
+We anticipate that this change will have an impact on the cash flow as it will take longer to receive payment for services rendered; however, Tropical performs well on these types of services and anticipates an increase in revenue-changes occurred with the Service Request Form in which MCOs were not able to deny deviation requests.
+These changes began impacting services rendered in 2016, and continues through 2017.